 There are several guest speakers during the programme, for example:

-There are a number of field trips as part of the programme, these are optional and not included in the cost of the progamme:
+There are a number of visits as part of the programme, these are optional and not included in the cost of the progamme, they include:

 Contact hours include two hour lectures, one hour seminars and one hour tutorials.

 There is a formal or ‘summative’ assessment at the end of each module.
 Assessment methods include: